Sedgwick County receives more COVID-19 vaccines

-WICHITA, Kan (KSNW) –In Sedgwick county, health department reports giving nearly 8,500 doses of the vaccine.
-Now, with another shipment here the county is also one step closer to moving into the next phase of distribution.
+WICHITA, Kan (KSNW) – The Sedgwick County Health Department reports giving nearly 8,500 doses of the COVID-19 vaccine.

+Now, with another shipment here, the county is also one step closer to moving into the next phase of distribution.

-The health director said they found out just 12 hours before the 1,400 doses of the Moderna Vaccine arrived.
-Now they are preparing to give healthcare workers their second dose.
+The health director said they found out just 12 hours before the 1,400 doses of the Moderna Vaccine arrived Wednesday.
+Now, they are preparing to give healthcare workers their second dose.

 “Very glad because I know on a federal level they are looking at releasing the second doses for more first doses and so I am glad that we got our second doses so we can get everyone full immunized that have received their first dose,” said Byrne.